PEH 125. SKILLS AND ACTIVITIES FOR TEACHING LIFETIME 2 sh

 This course builds on skills obtained in Racquetball I. Focus is placed on developing skills and strategies for competitive play.
 Prerequisite: PED 101 or permission of Instructor.
 Special fee: $15.
 Offered fall and spring.

-This course provides advanced instruction in self-defense techniques using and expanding on methods taught in PED 102.
+This course provides advanced instruction in self-defense techniques using and expanding on methods taught in PED 102 - Self-Defense and Personal Safety.
 Based on martial arts, students continue to learn practical self-defense maneuvers focusing on personal safety.
 Prerequisite: PED 102 or permission of instructor.
 Offered fall and spring.